akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/messagesending.md

 What you see in the picture enables the web flag when you (could) click on it.
 The latter two actions extend the *set-web-flag* ActionExecuter.
 So let's put the central logic that handles messages there.

-Remember that the Alfresco GUI is configured on the Share-Tier, whereas the implemantation of the actions was done on the Repository-Tier.
+Remember that the Alfresco GUI is configured on the Share-Tier, whereas the implementation of the actions was done on the Repository-Tier.
 Clearly we need to change the code in the respective classes of the Repository-Tier.

 As you can download the code from this repository, I will not post the whole code here.
 Just the main and important changes I made to the